 order to increase resource acquisition, and acquire development cards

 that provide victory points (VPs) or special abilities.

 On a dice roll of 7, a Klingon ship swoops in to prevent resource

 production on one planet, while taxing spacegoers who hold too many

 The one new element in Star Trek Catan compared to the Settlers

 version is a set of character cards, each featuring one of Kirk, Spock,

 McCoy, Sulu, Scott, Uhura, Chekov, Chapel, Rand or Sarek.
 Each

 character card has two special powers that the holder can use on his

-This makes almost no sense -- the Enterprise was about exploration, not production -- but it’s hard to care when the concept is so delightfully goofy.
+This makes almost no sense — the Enterprise was about exploration, not production — but it’s hard to care when the concept is so delightfully goofy.
 Dilithium!
 Klingons who tax!
 Nurse Chapel!
 The only way it would be better is if Space Lincoln were somehow involved.
 Much thanks to Jim L. for the tip.